hariharanviv/highlighterplot/README.md

 ## Future Work
 * Alter the input of sequences based on an input file i.e., CSV, .nwk, etc.

+## Citation
+Please cite this repository if you use or fork this repo.

 ## Acknowledgements
 This script was inspired by the [LANL Highlighter tool](https://www.hiv.lanl.gov/content/sequence/HIGHLIGHT/highlighter_top.html).